-Studying Year 10 Media allows you to have the best school has to offer: A bit of FUN and a lot of CRITICAL thinking and writing skills about the way the Media works!
-The variety of practical and written work will be an excellent foundation for students interested in further studies related to Media, particularly VCE Media.
+Studying Year 10 Media allows you to have the best school has to offer: a bit of fun and a lot of critical thinking and writing skills about the way the Media works!
+The variety of practical and written work will be an excellent foundation for students interested in further studies related to Media.